gvSIGAssociation/gvnix/addon-dynamic-configuration/docs/ug-addon-dynamic-configuration.rst

   * src/main/resources/META-INF/spring/database.properties
   * src/main/resources/log4j.properties

-* Java

-  * Java annotation attributes of ``GvNIXWebServiceProxy`` annotation on ``Service Layer`` addon

 * Xml

-  * pom.xml
   * src/main/resources/META-INF/persistence.xml
-  * src/main/resources/META-INF/spring/applicationContext.xml
-  * src/main/webapp/WEB-INF/urlrewrite.xml
-  * src/main/webapp/WEB-INF/web.xml
-  * src/main/webapp/WEB-INF/spring/webmvc-config.xml

 Addon commands
 ==============

-* configuration save: Create a new configuration with a name
+* configuration create - Define a new configuration with a name

-  * name (Mandatory): Name of the configuration to be created

-  New configuration will store some project file properties.
-  When saved, this configuration is not set as ``Active``.

-* configuration activate: Update project files with the configuration property values

-  * name (Mandatory): Name of the configuration to be activated

-  Update project file properties with the properties saved in configuration.
-  When a configuration is active, configuration property updates will modify project files too.
-  If some project file is modified while a configuration is active, new activation will not be allowed until:

-  * Undo project files modifications
-  * Update previous active configuration properties
-  * Save previous active configuration
-  * Delete previous active configuration

-* configuration unactivate: Unlink the project files from the active configuration

-  * name (Mandatory):  Name of the configuration to be unactivated

-  When a configuration is unactive, configuration property updates will not modify project files.
-  If some project file is modified while a configuration is active, unactivation will not be allowed until:

-  * Undo project files modifications
-  * Update active configuration properties
-  * Save active configuration
-  * Delete active configuration

-* configuration list: List all previously saved configurations

-  Active configuration is marked with the ``Active`` text previously to the configuration name.

-* configuration delete: Remove a previously saved configuration

-  * name (Mandatory): Name of the configuration to be removed
+ * name: Name for defined configuration

-* configuration property list: Show the properties stored in a configuration
+* configuration property add - Make a property available for all configurations

-  * name (Optional): Name of the configuration to list properties
+ * name: Name of property to add

-  If ``name`` command option not specified, list of added configuration properties will be showed without values.

-* configuration property values: Show distinct property values along configurations

-  * name (Mandatory): Property name

-* configuration property update: Set a value in a configuration property
+* configuration property value - Set new values into a configuration property

-  * configuration (Mandatory): Name of the configuration to update
+ * configuration: Name of configuration to update
-  * property (Mandatory): Name of the property to update
+ * property: Name of configuration to update
-  * value (Mandatory): Value to set
+ * value: New value to set

-  If configuration is active, property will be update on project file too.

-* configuration property add: Make available a property in the configurations

-  * name (Mandatory): Name of the property to add

-  Property will be added in all configurations with current project file value.

-* configuration property delete: Remove a property from all configurations
+* configuration list - List all created configurations and their properties

-  * name (Mandatory): Name of the property to delete
+* configuration export - Write current configurations into project